westbot657/Turing/README.md

 # Turing.rs
-A wasm interpreter written in rust that interops with beat saber.
+A scripting engine written in rust that interops with beat saber.

-this library behaves similar to OpenGL in how functions are called

 # C# and rust interop specs